 - High sulphur foods are liver purifiers according to David Wolfe.
 [Though I can't handle too much sulphur, I get nausea.]

 - Onions, and especially onion juice, may boost various different hormones, cleanse the liver, combat PMS symptoms and help overall hormone balance.
-Mix onion juice with the juice of other vegetable, it is too strong to drink on its own, in my experience!
+Mix onion juice with the juice of other vegetables, because it is too strong to drink on its own!

 - Eliminate polyunsaturated fatty acids (PUFAs), as Ray Peat explains that they can increase stress, promote inflammation, cause tissue injury, suppress thyroid hormones, slow metabolism, increase weight gain, are carcinogenic, etc.

 - Stay away from hops in all forms, especially beer.
 This plant has been shown to cause menstrual difficulties in women, loss of sex drive in men and it also makes you sleepy.
 The same will probably go for other highly estrogenic plants, such as soy.